 The corporate governance standards of the NYSE ("NYSE Standards") require that a majority of our Board consist of independent directors.
 In general, the NYSE Standards require that an independent director must have no material relationship with the Company, except as a director.
 Our Board reviews any business transactions and charitable relationships between the Company and each director to determine whether any such material relationship exists, and to evaluate whether there are any other facts or circumstances that might impact a determination of the independence of such director.

-Based on its review, our Board has determined that all Board members, other than President and CEO A. William Higgins, are independent under the NYSE Standards.
+Based on its review, our Board has determined that all Board members, other than President and CEO Gunnar Kleveland, and immediate past President and CEO A. William Higgins, are independent under the NYSE Standards.
 Our Board has appointed only independent directors to our Audit Committee, Compensation Committee and Governance Committee in accordance with the independence requirements set forth in NYSE Standards.